 Families can talk about...

-Families can talk about why movies like this one, which is based on a true story, are so important, even today.
+Families can talk about why movies such as The Pianist, which is based on a true story, are so important.
 Are there any current events you can think of that are similar to the plight of Jews in World War II?